Prince Henrik of Denmark dies, refused to be buried next to his queen

 "It is no secret that the prince for many years has been unhappy with his role and the title he has been awarded in the Danish monarchy.
 This discontent has grown more and more in recent years," the palace's communications chief, Lene Balleby, told Danish tabloid BT in August last year.

-"For the prince, the decision not to buried beside the queen is the natural consequence of not having been treated equally to his spouse -- by not having the title and role he has desired."
+"For the prince, the decision not to be buried beside the queen is the natural consequence of not having been treated equally to his spouse -- by not having the title and role he has desired."

-Ballenby added that the decision had been accepted by the queen.
+Balleby added that the decision had been accepted by the queen.

 CNN contacted the Danish Royal House for comment on where Prince Henrik will be buried, but did not receive an immediate reply.

-Note: A previous version of this article misspelled Lene Balleby's family name and left out a word in her second quote.
-Both errors have been corrected.